 The University was rated first in Scotland and third in the UK by both the Guardian University Guide 2019 and the Times and Sunday Times University Guide 2019.

 The 2014 Research Excellence Framework (REF) ranked the University of St Andrews top in Scotland and 14th in the UK for the quality of research publications across Science, the Arts, Divinity and Medicine.

-According to the most recent survey (2015-2016), 94.9% of undergraduate first degree level graduates were in either full-time employment or further study.
-St Andrews has the higher rate of students going on to further study in the UK.
+According to the most recent Destinations of Leavers from Higher Education survey (2016-2017), 95.2% of our undergraduate first-degree level graduates were in either full-time employment or further study.